 Introduction

 My research is about the red apple myth, the factors which perpetuate this red apple myth, the purity culture, and the notion of virginity as a social construct and a violation of women’s rights.
 The red apple myth is an Armenian tradition that still exists and persists in Armenia, and which is stronger in rural areas and remote villages.
 Where does the essence of the red apple myth lie?
 It’s an Armenian marriage tradition, which has come from older times but has been and still is practiced vigorously in some places.
-According to the red apple tradition, the woman is expected to have her first sexual experience only at that time, followed by traces of blood spots on the bed-sheet.
-(Poghosyan, 2011).
+According to the red apple tradition, the woman is expected to have her first sexual experience only at that time, followed by traces of blood spots on the bed-sheet (Poghosyan, 2011).
 By stating, “only at that time,” the author refers to the wedding night, which means that the potential bride shouldn’t have had previous physical intimacy and connection with someone else.
 And, if the bride is a virgin, she is praised by all the members of both families, and if the bride is not a virgin, she’s judged, shamed publicly, and may even get divorced (Poghosyan, 2011).

 According to Armenian mentality, the bride should be physically a virgin, to be considered and accepted as a moral and pure person; otherwise she is thought to be a person who has been practicing an immoral and dishonored lifestyle.
 The red apple symbolizes and signifies the woman’s innocence and purity.
 People closely link and connect the notion of purity to being a virgin, which follows the idea that if a woman is not a virgin, then she is impure.
 The purity culture holds the idea that a sexually impure woman has got nothing else to offer.
 The purity message is not about the actual act of sex itself, but rather it’s about us: who we are, who we are expected to be, and who it is said we will become if we fail to meet those expectations (Klein, 2018).
 This is the language of shame (Klein, 2018).

 Armenia seems to be integrated and connected to the purity culture.
 But who gets to decide what it means to be pure or impure, moral or immoral, right or wrong?
 Who does the power belong to for labeling someone impure, unworthy and unlovable, if not to its very citizens, its own people of all generations?
 When and how did things go astray, that people stopped questioning and fighting for equality, justice, and fairness for both genders?
-For women specifically, “virginity has become the easy answer – the morality quick fix” (Valenti, 2009), asserting that you can be vapid, stupid, and unethical, but as long as you have never had sex, you are a “good” (“moral”) girl and therefore worthy of praise (Valenti, 2009).
+For women specifically, “virginity has become the easy answer – the morality quick fix” (Valenti, 2009, p. ?), asserting that you can be vapid, stupid, and unethical, but as long as you have never had sex, you are a “good” (“moral”) girl and therefore worthy of praise (Valenti, 2009).
 The notion of virginity is a made-up social construct, which is meant to make women, in particular, feel bad about their sexual experiences and sexuality.
 It’s also a violation of women’s rights in the sense that it deprives women of their bodily autonomy.